About the role

 Fraud

-• My card is not working, can you tell me why?
-I'm traveling overseas and my card is not working can you help me with that?
+• I'm traveling overseas, and my card is not working.
+Can you help me with that?

 • Why was my dispute denied?

-• Someone is logging into my account and replacing my card, I'm not sure who it is but they've taken over my account.
+• Someone is logging into my account and replacing my card.
+I'm not sure who it is, but they've taken over my account.

-• I am having trouble using google/apple pay.
+• I am having trouble using Google/Apple Pay.
 Can you help me with that?

 Is there part-time work available?

-We only offer full time opportunities at this time.
+We only offer full-time opportunities at this time.

 Is there an overnight shift available?